asnaqsys/asnaqsys.github.io/manuals/enhancements/enhancing-ui/user-client-scripting.md

 ---
-title: "Client-Side Scripting Essentials for Developers"
+title: "Extending Functionality with Client-side Scripting"
 description: "Dive into client-side scripting basics.
 Perfect for developers looking to understand and leverage scripting in web applications."
 ---